adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 This guide will show Q-in-Q basic configs as well as more advanced configurations specific to Expressroute topologies.
 All configurations are done using simulation software so syntax may be slightly different.

+# Basic Q-in-Q topology, configuration and order of operations.
+This is not an Expressroute topology.
 ![alt text](https://github.com/jwrightazure/lab/blob/master/Expressroute-Q-in-Q/q-in-q-topo.PNG)